On explicit $L^2$-convergence rate estimate for underdamped Langevin dynamics: Introduction

 Unlike the generator of \eqref{eqn::generator_overdamped}, the generator $\opL$ in \eqref{eqn::opL} for the underdamped Langevin is not uniformly elliptic.
 As a result, proving the exponential convergence of $\rho(t, \cdot, \cdot)$ to the equilibrium $\stationary$ is more challenging.
-After a huge amount of works, the exponential convergence of the underdamped Langevin dynamics is now well understood in various norms (see \secref{subsec::review} below for a brief review).
+With extensive works throughout the years, the exponential convergence of the underdamped Langevin dynamics is now better understood in various norms (see \secref{subsec::review} below for a review).

-Our goal in this work is to provide a rather explicit estimate of the decay rate in $L^2$ for the semigroup in \eqref{eqn::opL}, based on a framework by Armstrong and Mourrat recently proposed in \cite{armstrong2019variational}.
-In particular, under some additional assumptions of $U$, we obtain explicit estimates for $\lambda > 0$ such that for any possible $f=f(t,x,v)$ satisfying \eqref{eqn::opL} and $\int_{} f_0 \ud\stationary = 0$, we have
+Our goal in this work is to provide an explicit estimate of the decay rate in $L^2$ for the semigroup in \eqref{eqn::opL}, based on a framework proposed in \cite{armstrong2019variational} which implicitly uses H\"{o}rmander's bracket conditions \cite{hormander1967hypoelliptic}.
+In particular, under some mild assumptions of $U$, we obtain explicit estimates for some universal constant $C>1$ independent of $U,\gamma,d$ and some $\nu> 0$ such that for any possible $f=f(t,x,v)$ satisfying \eqref{eqn::opL} and $\int_{} f_0 \ud\stationary = 0$, we have

-In the rest of this section, we shall first briefly review existing approaches to study the exponential convergence of \eqref{eqn::opL} (or equivalently \eqref{eqn::fp}) in \secref{subsec::review}.
-Next, we will present in \secref{subsec::main_result} our assumptions and main results, and compare our estimate of the decay rate $\lambda$ with some previous works aiming at explicit estimates \cite{dolbeault_hypocoercivity_2015,roussel2018spectral, dalalyan2018sampling}.
+In the rest of this section, we will first present in \secref{subsec::main_result} our assumptions and main results.
+Next, we will briefly review existing approaches to study the exponential convergence of \eqref{eqn::opL} (or equivalently \eqref{eqn::fp}) in \secref{subsec::review}. and compare our estimate of the decay rate $\nu$ with some previous works aiming at explicit estimates \cite{roussel2018spectral, dalalyan2018sampling,baudoin2021gamma, ma2021there}.
+We would like to comment here that convergence results are also obtained in earlier works \cite{dolbeault2013exponential, grothaus2016hilbert}, although their rates are only explicit in $\gamma$.